 - you just want to get more good books in the hands of students…

 If you can relate to any of these statements, then I think you’ll absolutely love the idea of book recommendation brochures!
-If you’re unfamiliar with my book brochures, you can check them out HERE or keep reading for more information & frequently asked questions/answers!
+If you’re unfamiliar with my book brochures, you can check them the middle school version HERE, the high school version HERE, or keep reading for more information & frequently asked questions/answers!

 WHAT ARE BOOK RECOMMENDATION BROCHURES?

 These book recommendation brochures are designed to help students answer the question of “What should I read next?”
 Through interactive reader personality quizzes, these brochures automatically suggest personalized book recommendations to your students.
 These magical brochures ask all the right questions and answer them, leaving students with book recs tailored to their interests.

 These brochures and the reader personality quizzes within them are modeled after the countless conversations I’ve had with students.
 You know, the ones that go like this…

 So, what genre are you thinking?
 Have you read this book?
 Okay, so you like books by this author?
 Alright, and are you interested in this topic?
 What about this?
 Sure, so let’s see…you might like this, or that!

 You know how it goes!
 I cherish these conversations, but the reality is that I don’t always have time for them every single day.
 Or I have dozens of books floating in my head but can’t remember one when I actually need to recommend it.
 And sometimes, there are just 10 kids swarming me because they think I’m some kind of Magical Book Fairy who can rapid-fire book recs like I’ve trained my whole life for this moment.
 In other words, sometimes it’s refreshing and fulfilling to recommend books, and sometimes it’s overwhelming.
 I love it, I really do, but I quickly realized I needed either a clone of myself or a really efficient system to streamline the book recommendation process.
 These book brochures are that system…which brings us to the next question!